Application of femtosecond laser shock peening in Nitrogen gas for improvement of corrosion resistance of NiTi alloy in Hank's solution

 repetition rate ultrashort pulsed laser ablation, a high productivity can be achieved with features sizes from 2 μm to

 several 10 μm at areas of 2m² for adjustment of the surface properties.
+A newly developed high compact ps-laser with

 repetition rates of up to 1MHz and an average power of up to 500W was distributed into 16 independent modulated